 About a 30-minute drive

-Frisco is a small mountain town on the southern part of the Dillon Reservoir.
-Whether you’re putting in a boat or a kayak, the Frisco Bay Marina provides an easy access point into the water.
+Frisco is a small mountain town on the western side of the Dillon Reservoir.
+Whether you’re putting in a SUP or a kayak, the Frisco Bay Marina provides an easy access point into the water.
 The Frisco Adventure Park is a great family-friendly place for both winter and summer outdoor recreation.
 In the colder months, the area is extremely popular for Nordic skiing and snow tubing.
 In the summer, there are beautiful hiking and mountain biking trails, a disc golf course, and a skate park.

 About a 30-minute drive